 In general, planning permission would not be needed for works of maintenance or minor works required to enable continued use of existing structures while they are structurally sound.
-However, new construction works, or works of improvement (such as increasing the height, width or length of the defences), demolition or removal of defences will almost certainly require planning permission and may require various other consents and licences depending upon the type, location and timing of the proposed work (source: North Solent Shoreline Management Plan).
+However, new construction works, or works of improvement (such as increasing the height, width or length of the defences), demolition or removal of defences will almost certainly require planning permission and may require various other consents and licences depending upon the type, location and timing of the proposed work.
 The General Development Order 1995, does allows new works on industrial land subject to a height limit of 15m and that do not materially affect the outside appearance.

 Following a series of prolonged south westerly storms that resulted in scouring and drawdown of beach levels, a section of seawall collapsed at Milford-on-Sea in Aug 2008.
-All conditions and approvals were sought retrospectively due to the emergency nature of the works; works were advertised in local newspaper in accordance with CPA1949, and notices sent to statutory consultees.
+All conditions and approvals were sought retrospectively due to the emergency nature of the works; works were advertised in a local newspaper and notices sent to statutory consultees.

 Planning permission was sought from New Forest District Council Planning Department for various elements including rock groyne and rock revetment and underpinning of seawall.
 Natural England consent was obtained for construction of rock revetment and groyne and recharge.
 As works pre-dated the Marine Management Organisation, a FEPA (1985) licence and Coast Protection Act (1949) approval were obtained from the Marine Fisheries Agency for placement of materials below Mean High Water.
 A footpath closure notice was also required from Hampshire County Council as the seawall collapse and construction works meant the local footpath and access was restricted or not available during period of works.
 Landowner consent was also obtained as lands affected by collapse and works are leased from a private estate.